ViviTurtle/viviturtle.github.io/_posts/2018-05-29-Unpacking-Generalizations.md

 my_list = [x for x in range(1,1000) if x%2 == 0]
 ```

-The syntax for Dictionary Comphrensions are similar except that this time you add a colon for your key:value pair.
+The syntax for Dictionary Comphrensions is similar except that this time you add a colon for your key:value pair.
 The dictionary code from the beginning would become:

 ```python
 my_dict = {i : i*i for i in range(1000)}